-- (d) a treasurer; and - (e) a secretary. - (12) The council may not alter the composition of the SRC without first consulting the SRC. - (13) The functions of the SRC and its members are determined by the SRC constitution.
+- (5) The members of the SRC hold office for one year, the commencement of which is provided for in the SRC constitution, unless the council determines otherwise. - (6) The SRC is representative of the student body and its composition is determined by the Rules. - (7) The council may not alter the composition of the SRC without first consulting the SRC. - (8) The functions of the SRC and its members are determined by the SRC constitution.